nish-chitha/nishchitha-VIVEQA/README.md

 ## 📊 Results

-The proposed system was successfully implemented and validated on FPGA hardware.
-The hardware implementation accurately computes the shortest path for multiple source and destination combinations.
+The proposed hardware accelerator was successfully implemented and verified on the AMD Xilinx Artix-7 FPGA.
+The design correctly computes the shortest path between multiple source and destination node combinations entered through the 4×4 matrix keypad.

-The computed route is transmitted from the FPGA to a Python-based web application, where it is visualized on an interactive map.
-The interface displays the complete route, total travel distance, and execution time, demonstrating seamless integration between FPGA hardware and software visualization.
+The FPGA transmits the computed route to a Python visualization interface, which displays the shortest path on an interactive map together with the total travel distance and execution time.
+The successful integration of FPGA hardware and software visualization demonstrates the correctness and efficiency of the proposed implementation.
 ---

 ## 🚀 Future Improvements